 Pole practitioners have an impressive level of upper body strength; did you develop yours strictly from pole work or do you include other exercises in your training regimen?

 Almost all of it is from pole.
 I will do planks and stuff like that, but lifting my body weight repeatedly has given me some really cool upper body strength.

 Do you compete in International Pole Dancing Fitness Association competitions?

 I have not as of yet.
 It is something I go back and forth on every year since starting pole.
 I have a bad case of stage fright.
 I am inspired by people that I see conquering that fear in order to compete.
 Who knows?
 Maybe next year I’ll take the leap.

 What do you think of the possibility of pole fitness being recognized by the IOC for the Olympics?

 Right now there seems to be a divide among the community on that possibility.
 I can see both sides of the argument.
-I can tell you if it was officially introduced into the Olympics I would be cheering for all the athletes.
+I can tell you if it is officially introduced into the Olympics I will be cheering for all the athletes.
 I get excited any time I see pole in a music video or movie so one could imagine my reaction for it being in the Olympics.